Be honest: are you doing everything you can to hype up your app’s users and keep them in the loop?

 So, the first thing you need to do is develop a clear understanding of how customers use your product.

 Once you have the first step down, you can begin segmenting contacts based on how they use your product.
-For example, an insurance company won’t send the same email to their car insurance buyers as they would send to their freight insurance customers.

 It all boils down to this: sending out the same email to all of your customers isn’t the best course of action.